riceveggi/riceveggi/README.md

 I like rice and veggies.
-My favorite veggie is roasted carrots.
 I'm still learning and happy to join the Github community.

 Have a nice day